Sphereon-Opensource/SSI-SDK-crypto-extensions/packages/did-provider-oyd/README.md

 const oydDIDProvider = new OydDIDProvider({
   defaultKms: 'mem',
   clientManagedSecretMode: {
     publicKeyCallback: some_function, // callback to provide public Key
-    signCallback: some_function  // callback for signing payload }
+    signCallback: some_function, // callback for signing payload },
-});
+})

 const agent = createAgent<IKeyManager, DIDManager>({
   plugins: [
     new SphereonKeyManager({
       store: new MemoryKeyStore(),
       kms: {
-        mem: new SphereonKeyManagementSystem(new MemoryPrivateKeyStore())
+        mem: new SphereonKeyManagementSystem(new MemoryPrivateKeyStore()),
       },
     }),
     new DIDManager({